18alantom/bm_exp/README.md

 ### Network issues

 Possible throttling by the package registry.
-No cache JS install has very high variance.
+The observed effect is `yarn install` time (no cache) has very high variance.
 Eg for `frappe`: 71s, 223s, 154s, etc.

 ### Yarn install race conditions